 Why?
-Well characters allow you to read……reading is the fastest way to acquire vocabulary……and acquiring vocabulary makes you fluent.
+Well, characters allow you to read, reading is the fastest way to acquire vocabulary, and mastering vocabulary makes you fluent.

-If you learn characters from a native speaker, then you will likely be “rote learning”, which means writing or reviewing them over and over again until they are burned into your brain.
+If a native speaker teaches you characters, then you will likely be “rote learning”.
+Rote learning means writing or reviewing over and over until each character burns into your brain.
+Burning hurts.

-Even the latest flashy apps and websites that claim to teach characters are just using some form of rote learning!
+Even the latest flashy apps and websites that claim to teach 汉字 are relying on some form of rote learning.

-The most effective methods for learning characters (or anything, really) employ certain memory techniques that tap into our brain’s visualisation and creative power.
-These same memory techniques are used by memory champions around the world to perform incredible feats, such as memorizing decks of cards in order in mere minutes and spouting off 1,000s of digits of pi.
+The most effective methods for learning characters (or anything, really) employ specific memory techniques that tap into our brain’s evolutionarily derived ability to visualize.
+These same memory techniques are used by World Memory Champions to perform astounding feats, such as memorizing a deck of cards in 16.96 seconds or 520 random digits in five minutes.

-You see, our brains did not evolve to be any good whatsoever at remembering words, numbers, or Chinese characters.
-However, it did evolve to be incredibly adept at remembering people, places, and objects, especially when emotions or memorable visuals or sounds are involved.
+Our brains did not evolve any suitable mechanism for remembering words, numbers, or Chinese characters.
+After all, on an evolutionary timescale, these are all brand new inventions.
+However, our minds did adapt to memorizing people, places, and objects, especially when involving emotions, visuals or sounds.

-All these memory champions do is associate the unmemorable number or words they want to remember with very memorable things and create a system to make the whole process as fast as possible.
+All these memory champions do is associate unmemorable numbers or words with memorable places, faces, objects & actions.
+The best memory technicians create a system to speed up the process.

-Each character is like a movie scene in your head, complete with actors, props, sets and scripts, all of which represent the key pieces of information for each character.
+Each 汉字 hànzì (Chinese character) is like a movie scene in your head, complete with actors, props, sets, and scripts, all of which directly map onto an element of the 汉字 that you must memorize.

-The best part? all of these elements are chosen by you, which transforms each character you learn into an autobiographical waltz through your life, packed with movie special effects and crazy camera angles.
+The best part?
+All of these elements are chosen by you, which transforms each character you learn into an autobiographical waltz through your life, packed with the whole range of human emotion& movie special effects to boot.

-We have picked up a lot of extra tricks that not only allow anyone to learn this whole new skill in just a few short hours, but also how to make these “mini movies” so vibrant and personal and engaging that you will be able to learn any character in less than 1 minute and never forget it.
+Our video lessons articulate how to learn Chinese characters to anyone.
+Following the curriculum, you can not only learn this whole new skill in a few hours but also how to make these “mini-movies” so vibrant, personal and engaging that learning any character in less than 1 minute will be a piece of cake.
+Oh, and you’ll never forget it.
 Ever.